 The best time of day to dig carrots

-If possible, harvest your carrots first thing in the morning, when the plant is less stressed and not wilted or strained from the heat of the day.
+If possible, harvest your carrots with a garden fork first thing in the morning, when the plant is less stressed and not wilted or strained from the heat of the day.
 This is particularly important if you plan to store your carrots long-term.
 You want them to have the highest internal moisture content possible so they are less likely to desiccate during storage.
 However, if you will be eating your carrots within a few days, the time of day that you make the harvest doesn’t matter quite as much.
 That being said, there are a few more factors to consider when it comes to harvesting carrots for immediate use.
 Let me share them with you in the following section.

 When to harvest carrots for immediate eating